BlockNetworks/WildPMMP/README.md

 # WildPMMP
-An advanced plugin to teleport players to random locations in the wild
+An advanced plugin that is rewritten to teleport players to random locations in the wild